CVasilakis/float8-float32-converter/README.md

 # Float8 - Float32 Converter

 An extendable and lightweight C library designed to convert between 8-bit floating-point numbers (float8) and single-precision floating-point numbers (float32).
 This library supports all possible float8 formats (Sign-Exponent-Mantissa combinations).
 It also implements special cases such as subnormal numbers and infinity.
-Finally it is fully compatible with the C99 standard.
+Fully compatible with the C99 standard, this project is developed in conjunction with the research presented [here](https://doi.org/10.3390/software4020011).

 ## How to Build